vedantgarode/FastAPI/README.md

-Examples
+Examples [Hosted on Railway.io]
 --------

-Here are some examples of how to use the application:
+Here are some examples of how to use the Hosted API:
+[DO not Spam Request !!]

 *   Generate a new API key for a user:
 ```